Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Documentation

 **Explanation:**
-"Documentation" is correct.
+Documentation is correct.
 It provides official user guides.
-"Discussion Forums" is incorrect; they are for community support.
+Discussion Forums is incorrect; they are for community support.
-"AWS Professional Services" is incorrect; it is for consulting.
+AWS Professional Services is incorrect; it is for consulting.
-"Knowledge Center" is incorrect; it is for FAQs.
+Knowledge Center is incorrect; it is for FAQs.

 ---